abilandz/NAT3054/Lecture_3/make.md

 ```

-On whichever platform this script is executed, **cmake** will ensure transparently that the file "hello.txt" is created and the requested content is written into it with **cmake**'s command **file**.
+On whichever platform this script is executed, **cmake** will ensure transparently that the file "hello.txt" is created and the requested content is written into it with the **cmake**'s command **file**.
 Otherwise, the above script would have to be written separately for each operating system, using directly native tools available on that operating system.

 ##### Variables

-In **cmake** language, variables are set with the internal command **set()** using the following syntax:
+In the **cmake**'s scripting language, variables are set with the internal command **set()** using the following syntax:

 ```cmaks
 set(varName "some content")